 Ask a Cop – Ask questions about how or why law enforcement operates the way it does.
 Ask a question about how we may assist you.
 This is your opportunity to ask a non parking related question of us and we will respond.

 Community Input – We would like to know and understand how we can better serve you.
 Be assured that we welcome all suggestions and any constructive criticisms you may have regarding out procedures or personnel.
 Suggestions will be studied and given consideration.

 Emergency Call Boxes – The WFU Emergency Phone System is designed to aid in providing safety and security to the university community.
 Emergencies or criminal activity can be reported directly to police even in remote areas.
 Anyone who needs assistance should use the phones for immediate contact with University Police.

-Victim Assistance – The University Police Department’s Victim Assistance Program was established to provide services to anyone who may become a victim of crime while on the campus.
-The Victim Assistance Program maintains close working relationships with other local and state victim service providers, and is a member of the North Carolina Victim Assistance Network.
+Victim Support – The University Police Department’s Victim Support Program was established to provide services to anyone who may become a victim of crime while on the campus.
+The Victim Support Program maintains close working relationships with other local and state victim service providers, and is a member of the North Carolina Victim Assistance Network.
 All services are free and confidential.

 Victim Advocacy – Victim Advocacy Service provides education and awareness on sexual assault, dating/relationship violence, and stalking.
 It also provides services to students, faculty, and staff of Wake Forest University.

 RAD – A program to develop and enhance the options of self-defense so they may become viable considerations to the woman who is attacked.